 Bright sorrel is one of my first spring greens to pop up.
 Actually, it grows strong in the spring, dies back in the heat and comes back in the fall...love it.
 Sorrel's strong sour flavor helps to stimulate and decongest the Liver and Gallbladder after Winter's heavier foods.
 Use it in dressings, to flavor eggs or as an usual soup.

 "So, what can I eat?"
 It's one of the biggest questions that I get as a Holistic Nutritionist.
-Rather than whirling off a list of foods they can eat, I've [...]
+Frustrated clients often come to me after they have seen other [...]